-The following Financial Services guidance note Produced in partnership with Steven Hall of KPMG provides comprehensive and up to date legal information covering:
+The following Financial Services practice note Produced in partnership with Steven Hall of KPMG provides comprehensive and up to date legal information covering:

 The origins of the international concept of total loss absorbing capacity (TLAC) lie in the lessons learned during the financial crisis.
 When the crisis hit and the scale of the losses incurred by the large international banks was fully realised, global regulators faced two inter-linked dilemmas: